ZeldonZoom/Auto-Insta-Reels-YT-Channel/README.md

 This tool should be used responsibly and in accordance with Instagram's and YouTube's terms of service and API usage guidelines.

 ## Acknowledgments
-This project was inspired by ["Making A Fully Automated Youtube Channel With Computer Science"](https://youtu.be/O-6kbagEmKA?si=VOR8SaLl4usf6WeW) by *nang* and the corresponding GitHub repository created by [nang-dev/automated_youtube_channel](https://github.com/nang-dev/automated_youtube_channel).
+This project was inspired by ["Making A Fully Automated Youtube Channel With Computer Science"](https://youtu.be/O-6kbagEmKA?si=VOR8SaLl4usf6WeW) by [*nang*](https://www.youtube.com/@nang88) and the corresponding GitHub repository [nang-dev/automated_youtube_channel](https://github.com/nang-dev/automated_youtube_channel).
 Their work served as a foundation and provided valuable insights for developing this solution.